 Social media is perfect for your search and probably yields better information than just standard information sites.
 Look for communities:

-Facebook: Simply enter the town, neighborhood, subdivision name into the Facebook search bar and you will get suggestions related to communities.
+Facebook: Simply enter the town, neighborhood, or subdivision name into the Facebook search bar and you will get suggestions related to communities.
 Facebook lends itself to easy research as they have many users in ANY age range.
 Find communities here and ask your questions.
-Don’t forget to look for local interest groups as well (hobby, interest, activism): ie. “Special Needs Colorado Springs”, “Colorado Springs Photographers”, “Colorado Springs Yard Sale” and many more.
+Don’t forget to look for local interest groups as well (hobby, interest, activism).
+For example: “Special Needs Colorado Springs,” “Colorado Springs Photographers,” “Colorado Springs Yard Sale” and many more.
 Check out our Moving to Colorado Springs Facebook group for great information about moving to our city.